coinbase-samples/ib-usermgr-go/README.md

 This application is the simplest example of having a grpc-gateway service that can read/write to dynamodb.

-The service is authenticated behind AWS Cognito
+The service is authenticated by AWS Cognito

 ### Local Environment Setup